magao-x/handbook/observers/quicklook.rst

 1. It will not be available for several weeks while it is in transit, and
 2. It has a different IP and host-name when it's at University of Arizona than when it's at Las Campanas Observatory.

+We call this the "quick-look" system, but it delivers final FITS files ready for your instrument pipeline.
+The data written by the instrument are converted as they become available over the course of an observation, so you can start ``rsync``ing your data immediately.

 Preliminaries
 -------------